Mazda Cosmo: Series JC (Eunos Cosmo, 1990–1995)

-Two engines were available, and both were equipped with twin sequential turbochargers; the two-rotor 13B-RE and the three-rotor 20B-REW.
-The triple rotor 20B had 2 litres (1962 cc) of displacement, making it the largest capacity rotary offered for sale by Mazda.
+Two engines were available, and both were equipped with twin sequential turbochargers; the two-rotor 13B-RE and the three-rotor 20B-RE.
+The triple rotor 20B-RE had 2 litres (1962 cc) of displacement, making it the largest capacity rotary offered for sale by Mazda.
 It produces 280 PS and 403 Nm of torque with twin turbochargers sourced from Hitachi.
-Two trim packages were offered; the S (Sport) which offered a firm suspension consisting of control arms in the front and a multilink rear suspension, with a cloth inserts added to leather interior and a full length center console accommodating four passengers, or E (Elegant) which offered a softer-tuned suspension and full leather upholstery.
+Two trim packages were offered; the Type-S (Sport) which offered a firm suspension consisting of control arms in the front and a multilink rear suspension, with cloth inserts added to the leather interior and a full length center console accommodating four passengers, or Type-E (Elegant) which offered a softer-tuned suspension and full leather upholstery.
+The top line spec being the Type-E.CCS (car control system) that incorporated the first JDM Sat-Nav system & touch screen controlled CRT.

 The JC series Cosmo set several firsts in automotive history.
-Its two rotor 13B-RE and three rotor 20B-REW engines were the first Japanese-built, series production twin sequential turbo systems to be offered for sale on a rotary engine car.
-The internationally known FD series RX-7 didn't receive the twin turbo 13B-REW engine until early 1992.
+Its two rotor 13B-RE and three rotor 20B-RE engines were the first Japanese-built, series production twin sequential turbo systems to be offered for sale on any car.
+The internationally known FD series RX-7 didn't receive it's upgraded twin turbo 13B-REW engine until early 1992.
+The JC-series 13B-RE used a HT-10 + HT-12 combo compared to the FD series 13B-REW using a HT-12 + HT-12 version.
 The Eunos Cosmo was the first production car to have a built-in GPS navigation system, and the first in Japan to use the "Palmnet" serial data communication system for ECU-to-ECAT operation.

 The fourth generation Cosmo was ahead of its time electronically as well by being offered with Car Communication System, a CRT colour touch-screen controlling climate control, mobile phone, GPS car navigation, NTSC TV, radio and CD player.
-The instrumentation used a LCD display rendering analog gauges with indicator needles that "floated" and using vivid colors for various functions.
+The instrumentation used LCD rendering analog gauges with indicator needles that "floated", using vivid colors for various functions.